 Baking is similar to another cooking method: roasting.
-As a matter of fact, the definitions are almost identical.
+The definitions are almost identical.
 The main difference seems to be in temperature, with baking taking place at moderate heat (between 300˚F and 400˚F) and roasting occurring at higher temperatures (350˚F-450˚F).

 As you can see, there is some overlap in temperature between the two methods.
 A further difference is in the types of foods being cooked.
-The term “roast” is often used when referring to meats and vegetables while "bake” generally refers to breads, cakes and other pastries.
+"Roast" is often used when referring to meats and vegetables, while "bake" refers to bread, cakes, and other pastries.

-For our purposes, we’ll adopt that differentiation and talk about baking in terms of cakes, cookies and breads.
-And now that you know a bit about what baking is and how it works, let's take a look at some of the pitfalls you might encounter.
+We'll adopt that differentiation and talk about baking in terms of cakes, cookies, and bread.
+And now that you know a bit about what baking is and how it works, let's look at some of the pitfalls you might encounter.

-When we think of mise en place (literally, to put in place) we think of chopping vegetables and mincing garlic for cooking.
-Often we make the mistake of not considering baking.
+When we think of mise en place (literally, to put in place), we think of chopping vegetables and mincing garlic for cooking.
+However, often we need to consider baking.

-Then, we wind up in a situation where ingredients are at different temperatures (eggs and milk might be cold from the refrigerator) and won't blend well during mixing.
+Then, we wind up where ingredients are at different temperatures (eggs and milk might be cold from the refrigerator) and won't blend well during mixing.

 The Fix = Prior Preparation

-I know that it can be hard to remember to take the time to read through a recipe before you begin, but it can honestly save you so much time in the long run.
-In a recipe, you'll find out how much of each ingredient you’ll need as well as how they are blended together to get a desired result.
+It can be hard to remember to take the time to read through a recipe before you begin, but it can save you so much time in the long run.
+In a recipe, you'll find out how much of each ingredient you need and how the ingredients are blended to get the desired result.

-It's pretty inconvenient to all of a sudden realize that you need to toast some coconut before blending it into a batter or frosting or discovering that you need to measure out a certain amount of spice when your hands might be covered in butter or flour.
+It's inconvenient to suddenly realize that you need to toast some coconut before blending it into a batter or frosting or discovering that you need to measure out a certain amount of spice when your hands are covered in butter or flour.

-Always measure out and prepare each ingredient necessary to your recipe before you start baking.
+You can always measure out and prepare each ingredient necessary to your recipe before baking.

-Even more critical might be getting your ingredients measured well before its time to bake.
-This gives your refrigerated ingredients—most often eggs, some sort of milk (cream, whole milk, buttermilk) and butter—time to reach room temperature.
+Even more critical might be getting your ingredients measured well before it's time to bake.
+This gives your refrigerated ingredients—eggs, some milk (cream, whole milk, buttermilk), and butter—time to reach room temperature.

-This is important because when you try to mix watery ingredients (milk, water, buttermilk) with fats (butter) and dry ingredients (flour, baking powder, baking soda, dry spices), everything will mix much more efficiently if they are at the same temperature.
+This is important because when you try to mix wet ingredients (milk, water, buttermilk) with fats (butter) and dry ingredients (flour, baking powder, baking soda, dry spices).
+Everything will mix much more efficiently if they are at the same temperature.

-The ideal temperature for your butter is between 67˚- 70˚F. And, once you cream your butter and get it all full of air, the last thing you want to do is chill it back down by adding in cold eggs and/or milk.
+The ideal temperature for your butter is between 67˚- 70˚F. And, once you cream your butter and get it all full of air, the last thing you want to do is chill it back down by adding cold eggs and/or milk.

-Remember: always, always measure out and prepare your ingredients well in advance of baking so that there are no surprises and so your ingredients have plenty of time to reach a good working temperature.
+Always measure out and prepare your ingredients well before baking so that there are no surprises and your components have plenty of time to reach a suitable working temperature.

 The converse is also true.

-If a recipe calls for "melted and cooled" butter or chocolate, you do the melting well enough in advance that the ingredients have time to cool down to room temperature without re-solidifying.
+Suppose a recipe calls for "melted and cooled" butter or chocolate.
+In that case, you do the melting well enough in advance that the ingredients have time to cool down to room temperature without re-solidifying.

-While this probably will not take as long as letting ingredients warm up from refrigerator temperatures, do make sure that your melted ingredients have a chance to cool to no warmer than skin temperature—about 95˚F.
+While this probably will not take as long as letting ingredients warm up from refrigerator temperatures, ensure that your melted ingredients can cool to no warmer than skin temperature—about 95˚F.

 Mistake 1b - Not Preheating Your Oven

-If your oven is not ready to go when all your ingredients are mixed, you could lose some volume (rise), especially as the chemical reactions in baking powder and baking soda that make bubbles begin to subside while you’re waiting for your oven to heat up.
+Suppose your oven is not ready when all your ingredients are mixed.
+In that case, you could lose some volume (rise), especially as the chemical reactions in baking powder and baking soda that make bubbles begin to subside while waiting for your oven to heat up.

 The Fix = Preparation